Hypercubers/hypercubing.xyz/docs/software/magicpuzzleultimate.md

 If you figure out the notation, you can try adding your own puzzles.
 You define the symmetry group, rotational axes, cutting planes, possible twists and puzzle boundary.

+For some definitions of various hypercuboids, see [hypercuboids](https://hypercubing.xyz/puzzles/hypercuboids/).

 There is also a general formula for 4D duoprism puzzles, made by Luna:
 ``` title="{p}x{q}"
 Puzzle {p}x{q}